Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Introduction

 The remainder of this paper is organized as follows.
-Section \ref{SEC:preliminaries} provides notation, basic definitions and properties.
-In Section \ref{SEC:setup}, we define the WTBC and the GPBC, and discuss the definition of achievability used in this work.
-Section \ref{SEC:Analogy_explained} explains the analogy between WTCs and GPCs, and illustrates how to use it to prove the converse of the WTC secrecy-capacity theorem based on the GPC result.
+Section~\ref{SEC:preliminaries} provides notation, basic definitions and properties.
+In Section~\ref{SEC:setup}, we define the WTBC and the GPBC.
+Section~\ref{SEC:Analogy_explained} explains the analogy between WTCs and GPCs, and illustrates how to use it to prove the converse of the WTC secrecy-capacity (which equals the regular term from \eqref{EQ:WTC_capacity_intro}).
 The same section also extends the analogy to multiuser broadcasting setups.
-In Section \ref{SEC:Results} we state the WTBC secrecy-capacity results derived via the analogy, and cite the past results for the corresponding GPBCs.
-Proofs are provided in Section \ref{SEC:proofs}, while Section \ref{SEC:summary} summarizes the main achievements and insights of this work.
+In Section~\ref{SEC:Results} we state the WTBC secrecy-capacity results derived via the analogy, and cite the past results for the corresponding GPBCs.
+Proofs are provided in Section~\ref{SEC:proofs}, while Section~\ref{SEC:summary} summarizes the main achievements and insights of this work.